 If you can't afford this course, contact us here.

-If you can't afford to pay the listed price because it would genuinely deprive you of the indispensable, please contact us at email@example.com and include:
+If you are free on all the course's dates but can't afford to pay the listed price because it would genuinely deprive you of the indispensable, please contact us at email@example.com and include:

 - The amount of money you can afford to pay for this course;